The purpose of this guide is to explain plagiarism in research writing and explore the methods of avoiding it.

 - Being blacklisted for research publishing.
 When plagiarism has been detected in a paper that has been meant for publishing, you may become blacklisted by the academic journal and the relevant scientific community as a person who does not follow the practices of a unique writing.
 You may be asked to rewrite the paper or make an appeal for a revision in certain cases, so make sure that you know your rights.

 The Best Methods On How to Avoid Plagiarism in Research

 There are many ways how to avoid plagiarism in research writing, yet it all should start from your personal take on things and understanding that incorrect citations also belong to plagiarism.
 Here are the most helpful plagiarism avoidance methods:

-- FixGerald’s Free Plagiarism Checker.
-This tool is absolutely free and will be your best assistance when it comes to checking your research paper free of charge.
-There is no need to register or click through ads as you can copy and paste your text as much or as often as you need.
-Fixgerald plagiarism checker will provide you with a detailed similarity report, so you can edit things right away and check it all again.
+- Fixgerald plagiarism checker.
+This tool will be your best assistance when it comes to checking your research paper.
+There is no need to click through ads as you can copy and paste your text as much or as often as you need.
+Fixgerald student plagiarism checker will provide you with a detailed similarity report, so you can edit things right away and check it all again.